Kenin of US ousts No. 1 Barty to reach Australian Open final

 Not when she was twice a point from dropping the opening set of her first Grand Slam semifinal at the Australian Open.
 Not when she was twice a point from dropping the second set, either.

-And now the American is into her first major final at age 21 -- and she beat the woman ranked No. 1 to get there.
+And the American is into her first major final at age 21 -- beating the woman ranked No. 1, Ash Barty, to get there.
+Now Kenin will need to beat a former No. 1, Garbiñe Muguruza, to grab the trophy.

-Kenin came back in each set to stop home hope Ash Barty's bid to give Australia a long-awaited singles champion at Melbourne Park and pull out a 7-6 (6), 7-5 victory on a stiflingly hot Thursday.
+Kenin saved a total of four set points to stop home hope Barty's bid to give Australia a long-awaited singles champion at Melbourne Park, pulling out a 7-6 (6), 7-5 victory on a stiflingly hot Thursday.

 “I was telling myself: 'I believe in myself.
 If I lose the set, I'm still going to come out and believe,'” said the 14th-seeded Kenin, who never had been past the fourth round at a major.
 “Yeah, I really did a great job with it.
 I didn't give up.”

-This was not Barty's first foray onto this stage: She won the French Open last June, beating Kenin along the way.

-But Barty was hardly at her best Thursday, especially at the most crucial moments, perhaps burdened by the task of trying to become the first Australian woman since 1980 to get to the final of the country's Grand Slam.
+Barty - who won the French Open last June, beating Kenin along the way - was hardly at her best Thursday, especially at the most crucial moments.
+Maybe she was burdened by the task of trying to become the first Australian woman since 1980 to get to the final of the country's Grand Slam.

 “Unfortunately, couldn't quite scrap enough to get over the line,” said Barty, who held her niece on her lap at the post-match news conference.
 “Just didn't play the biggest points well enough to win.”

-Note: This story has been corrected to show that Lindsay Davenport made the Australian Open final in 2005, not 1995.